hanpari/sovereign/source/02/052_drama.md

 "A pity because I would not mind.
 My aunt's dog is an ugly, pitiful creature."

-Gromov was clearly remembering this very encounter.
+Gromov remembered this very encounter.
+Then, a strange thing happened.
+The stage had changed, almost like he was experiencing a flashback in a movie.

+"Hello?
+Who?
+It's you ...
+No, no problem.
+The park just

+He saw Andrey picking up his cellphone, talking to someone in a hushed voice.

-In the late spring days, he and Andrey used to play chess in the park, drinking from a bottle that Andrey labeled as METHANOL FOR EXTERNAL USE ONLY.
+In the late spring days, he and Andrey used to play chess in the park, drinking from a bottle, labeled as METHANOL FOR EXTERNAL USE ONLY.

 After his second backup in a row, Andrey was under observation period, daily visiting the near hospital and out of duty.
-His mental state suffered heavily because the detoriation caused by the backup became more prominent.
+His mental state suffered because the detoriation caused by the backup became more prominent.

 Their games of chess were less balanced, and Andrey complained that evaluating five moves ahead made his head hurt - which had never been an issue before.
 Due to his internal struggle with growing migraine, he tended to get irritated over small things.